im-tesla/AnySniff/README.md

 # AnySniff

 **AnySniff** is a C++20 program designed for educational and research purposes to identify the IP addresses of someone by them calling us or by calling them via AnyDesk.
-This tool logs information such as IP address, country, city, and ISP, allowing users to gain insights into caller details during AnyDesk sessions.
+This tool logs information such as IP address, country, city, and ISP, allowing users to gain insights into session details during AnyDesk sessions.

 ## Features